IOC member: Games decision already made

 “We will postpone this and begin to deal with all the ramifications of moving this, which are immense.”

+Pound also told Reuters that the IOC had tried to hold fire in order to be able to present the hosts, sports federations and sponsors with a clear alternative plan.

+“Probably what turned the tide in the last couple of days is the curve on the COVID-19 virus.
+It is getting very, very steep now and this is clearly not something that is going to be under control by June or July and probably not by the end of the year.”

-Japanese Prime Minister Shinzo Abe does not believe the Tokyo Olympics can be held under current circumstances after the International Olympic Committee (IOC) admitted it was considering postponing the Games due to the coronavirus crisis.
+Japanese Prime Minister Shinzo Abe said he now does not believe the Tokyo Games can be held under current circumstances.

 “If I’m asked whether the Olympics can be held at this moment, I would have to say the world is not in such a condition,” Abe told a parliamentary session on Monday.